GerritCodeReview/plugins_code-owners/resources/Documentation/config.md

 <a id="pluginCodeOwnersRequiredApproval">plugin.@PLUGIN@.requiredApproval</a>
 :       Approval that is required from code owners to approve the files in a
         change.\
+        Any approval on the configured label that has a value >= the configured value is considered as code owner approval.\
         The required approval must be specified in the format "\<label-name\>+\<label-value\>".\
         The configured label must exist for all projects for which this setting